btcarter/LinguisticPrediction/README.md

 Data to test these scripts are provided in *sampleData*.
 Eye tracking data are found in *eyetracking/source*.
 These were generated using SR Research Software (Data Viewer).
 Individual timing files were constructed from these using various scripts (see below) and are found in *eyetracking/timing*.
 MRI data for each participant can be found in *sampleData/mri/* with a directory for each participant (*Luke_Reading_S*).
 Participant DICOMS are found in *raw_data* and output are found in *afni_data*.
 Motion censor files are contained in *motion*. *structuralTemplate* contains the structural templates used to warp individual statistical results into MNI space.

 ### Scripts
-These scripts were written for both the remote SLURM and local computing environment.
-In order to test or implement them it will be necessary to update the paths for both inputs and outputs.
+These scripts were written for a UNIX based system using both the a remote SLURM and local computing environment.
+In order to test or implement the scripts it will be necessary to update the paths for both inputs and outputs required by the scripts.
 Variables for such are located at the beginning of each script.
+If a you do not have access to a SLURM based computing system then you will also need to modify some of these scripts so they can run on your system.

 #### Dependencies
 <ul>